Studies show that up to 80% of Americans live paycheck to paycheck. So, when unexpected expenses happen, panic soon follows.

-If you can find a $15 an hour job, you’ll need to commit to about 20 hours a week to earn $1,000 after taxes in a month.
+If you can find a $15-per-hour job, you’ll need to commit to about 20 hours a week to earn $1,000 after taxes in a month.

 One nice thing about getting a second job instead of asking for more hours at your current workplace is that you’ll get more variety in what you’re doing.

-Working a second job is going to be hard, I won’t sugarcoat it.
+I won’t sugarcoat it: working a second job is going to be hard.
 You may feel tired and like quitting sometimes.
-When that happens, remind yourself it is only short-term.
+When that happens, remind yourself that it’s only short-term.
 You can get by for a month or two with a hard schedule.

-- Delivery jobs: If the idea of delivering food appeals to you, you can get a job with DoorDash.
-It’s a food delivery service that lets people choose which foods they want from a restaurant and have them delivered to them whether they are at home or in a park.
-The one downside to this is it is only currently available in big cities.
+- Delivery jobs: If the idea of delivering food appeals to you, you can get a job with Postmates.
+As I mentioned above, it’s a food delivery service that lets people choose which foods they want from a restaurant and have them delivered to them whether they’re at home, at work, at a park or wherever!
+(Read our roundup of the best food delivery jobs for more options.)

-- Commission only sales job: If you’re great at sales, you’ll be able to find a part-time job with local businesses.
-Whether you’re a telemarketer or you are showcasing items in a storefront, making a sale will pad your wallet fast.
+- Commission-only sales job: If you’re great at sales, you’ll be able to find a part-time job with local businesses.
+Whether you’re a telemarketer or you’re showcasing items in a storefront, making a sale will pad your wallet fast.

 With a sublease, you’ll move in with a friend or family member who can give you free lodging for a while.
 Then you’ll rent out your apartment to someone else who needs a temporary place to stay.

-Success in personal finance many times comes down to small wins.
+Success in personal finance often comes down to small wins.

-While small wins may not allow you to make $1,000 in a day, small wins are momentum builders.
+While small wins may not allow you to make $1,000 in a day, they’re momentum builders.